Luciana Salazar: Other media

 She has been reported to have been recording an album as a singer, and has participated in the movies Brigada Explosiva and Isidorito.

 In 2008 she was a vedette in "Cristina en el país de las maravillas", along with Nito Artaza, Antonio Gasalla and Cacho Castaña.

 In 2009, she signed a contract with the Warner Brothers label to launch 4 singles called Fascinate!, ¿Ahora que hago?, Sucios Pensamientos y Anímate a Vivir.

 In 2011 she participated in fiction Un año para recordar in the role of Jasmín and as a singer in the band Main Out.
 In November of that year, he formed the Main Out musical project with the Cubans Seinel & Whaire, making her first presentation in the Susana Giménez program.

 In 2012 she participated in the final chapters of the telenovela Graduados in the role of Mara.

 In 2015 Salazar participated in the dance program Bailando por un sueño host by Marcelo Tinelli where she obtained the twelfth place after six months of competition.

 In 2017 she announces to the media that she will be a mother for the first time thanks to a surrogate service.
+Her daughter Matilda was born in December 15, 2017 in Sarasota.

 In August 2018, she made a special participation in the fiction Cien días para enamorarse playing the lawyer Silvia Cafarole and is currently an entertainer of the entertainment program and entertainment Chismoses, of the Net TV channel.

 In the 30-year Showmatch program, Luciana also participates in the Super Bailando 2019.

-In 2020, Luciana becomes a stable panelist of the classic programme Polémica en el bar.
+In 2020, Luciana became a stable panelist of the classic programme Polémica en el bar.

+In 2025, she joined Divasplay, the popular adult platform in the Latin America.